Skip to content

 • docs\reference\DEVELOPMENT-GUIDE.md is the practical guide for routine docs-first and light-code contribution work.

-• Backlog and planning docs are supporting specs, not workflow authority by themselves for GitHub-primary items.
+• Backlog and planning docs are supporting specs; for GitHub-primary items they are not workflow authority by themselves.

 • Canonical public backlog workflow endpoints are https://github.com/emulebb/emulebb/issues and https://github.com/orgs/emulebb/projects/2.

-• New externally actionable backlog items should be managed in the local Markdown item, the linked emulebb/emulebb issue, and Project #2 as one backlog-maintenance slice unless the item is explicitly local-only, historical, or provenance-only.
+• New externally actionable backlog items should be managed in the local item, linked emulebb/emulebb issue, and Project #2 together unless explicitly local-only, historical, or provenance-only.

-• For GitHub-primary backlog work, the linked GitHub issue and public eMuleBB Roadmap project win on workflow state, priority, release placement, ownership, discussion, and PR linkage.
-Local Markdown owns the durable engineering spec, acceptance criteria, implementation notes, and evidence.
+• For GitHub-primary backlog work, GitHub owns workflow state, priority, release placement, ownership, discussion, and PR linkage.
+Local Markdown owns durable engineering specs, acceptance criteria, implementation notes, and evidence.

 • Historical handoff notes live under docs\history.
 Create or refresh a current handoff only when terminating a session or when explicitly asked.